 Every company registered within the United States has to pay federal taxes.
 Most companies will also have to pay state taxes, depending on the state in which the company is registered.
 These are unavoidable.
 Avoiding taxes—or deciding not to pay them outright—comes with hefty penalties and potential jail time.

 But the kinds of taxes you’ll pay depends on how you formed your business.
 In this regard, not all businesses are treated the same.
 Sole proprietorships pay taxes differently than, say, S-corporations.
 Here’s a full rundown of the different taxes for business structures to help you determine what your business needs to file.
 Despite the differences between each kind of business, there are a few general terms you should know:

 Here are the most common labor laws:

 Any time a company conspires with its competitors, third-party vendors, or other relevant parties, it may run afoul of antitrust laws.
-You can easily familiarize yourself with the SBA’s handy list of issues that antitrust laws strive to address, such as the following:
+These are the issues antitrust laws strive to address, such as the following:

 A good advertising strategy can do wonders for your business.
 But before you dive in, you’ll need to make sure that you’re playing by the rules and government regulations.
 For example, you have to make sure the claims in your ads are not untruthful or purposely deceptive.
 Using testimonials in your ads comes with additional regulations.
 Violating these rules can result in fines, which defeats the purpose of your advertising in the first place.

 Here’s how you can avoid misleading customers: